-Radio - Listen to this author on her weekly show
+Radio - Listen to this author on a weekly show ARCHIVED

 The Four Noble Truths are essential Buddhist beliefs that Buddha taught when he Turned the Wheel of Dharma.
 In order to understand Buddhism beliefs and practices, one must learn and then apply these Four Nobles and Eight Fold Path:

 The Eight Fold Path has basic beliefs of Buddhism as follows:

 These fundamental Buddhist beliefs are very important today as they were 2,500-plus years ago when The Buddha taught aspirants to study and contemplate them.
 Also, one of the most basic Buddhism beliefs is the practice of meditation, which is the focus of this 360 healing meditation methods web-site.